daschr/dnswatch/README.md

 # dnswatch
-Wait for changes of DNS A records and run a given command each time.
+Wait for changes of DNS A/AAAA records and run a given command each time.

 ## install
 * `make`